 require __DIR__ . "/../vendor/autoload.php"; use telesign\sdk\messaging\MessagingClient;

 requireline may need to be modified depending on the location of "autoload.php" in your file system.
 By default, Composer generates this file in a "vendor" directory at the top-level of your project, as indicated by the path shown in the example above.

 Define variables to store your authentication credentials.
-For testing purposes, you can just overwrite the default value with your credentials rather than use environment variables.
+For testing purposes, you can just overwrite the default value with your credentials or use environment variables.

 $customer_id = getenv('CUSTOMER_ID') ? getenv('CUSTOMER_ID') :'FFFFFFFF-EEEE-DDDD-1234-AB1234567890'; $api_key = getenv('API_KEY') ? getenv('API_KEY') :'ABC12345yusumoN6BYsBVkh+yRJ5czgsnCehZaOYldPJdmFh6NeX8kunZ2zU1YWaUw/0wV6xfw==';

 Define a variable to hold the recipient's phone number.
 For this tutorial, hardcode your testing device's phone number or pull it from an environment variable.

 Define variables for the message text and the Telesign abbreviation describing the message type.
 For purposes of this tutorial, use the "ARN" abbreviation (alerts, reminders, and notifications).